BuddyForms/BuddyForms-Attach-Post-with-Group/readme.txt

 == Description ==

-This is the BuddyForms Attach Post with Group extension.
-You need the BuddyForms plugin installed for the plugin to work. <a href="http://buddyforms.com" target="_blank">Get BuddyForms now!</a>

 With this plugin, you’ll automatically be able to create a new BuddyPress group for pre-assigned BuddyForms post submissions and attach that group to the post.
 Then User-submitted posts with BuddyForms become a BuddyPress group with all the included functionality and endless possibilities.

 <h4>Now “why would you want to create groups for every post”, you ask? </h4>Here’s some quick examples of why it’s the perfect plugin to help your community and business grow: